Elisha, son of Shaphat, successor of Elijah was a great man of God and God's servant. There are many lessons we can learn from this Bible character.

 1. He was humble

-Elisha's father, Shaphat, was a wealthy man and that makes Elisha automatically wealthy.
-Despite his rich status, he never bragged or boasted about it and never disregarded Elijah and learnt from the prophet.
-He followed Elijah, to heed God's call.
+In 2nd Kings 19:19-21, we read that Elisha's father, Shaphat, was a wealthy man and that makes Elisha automatically wealthy.
+Despite his rich status, he never bragged or boasted about it and never disregarded Elijah.
+Instead, he diligently learnt from the prophet Elijah, following Elijah's steps in heeding God's call.

 2. He was Caring